-If you are interested in buying a live/work space in Toronto, start your process online by filling in our form below.
+If you are interested in buying or selling an investment property in Toronto, start your process online by filling in our form below.

 Being a landlord in Toronto takes a lot of work.
 Becoming a landlord in Toronto may seem impossible.